Many people contact me and ask for investment advice in Asia.

 District 2, 7, and 9 in Ho Chi Minh City are just a few examples of areas you should have a glimpse at.

-At the same time, Hanoi will have its first Metro ready in the near future.
+At the same time, Hanoi will have the Metro ready in the near future.
 This will inevitably have a positive impact on the real estate market.

 Buying property where future infrastructure is planned (along the Metro lines, for example) can result in great yields and capital appreciations.